kevgo/run-that-app/README.md

 [![linux](https://github.com/kevgo/run-that-app/actions/workflows/ci_linux.yml/badge.svg)](https://github.com/kevgo/run-that-app/actions/workflows/ci_linux.yml)
 [![windows](https://github.com/kevgo/run-that-app/actions/workflows/ci_windows.yml/badge.svg)](https://github.com/kevgo/run-that-app/actions/workflows/ci_windows.yml)

-> You don't want to install apps, you want to run them!
+> Minimalistic cross-platform application runner

 _Run-that-app_ executes CLI applications on Linux, Windows, macOS, and BSD without the need to install them first.
-Installation across different operating systems is complex.
+Installation across different operating systems is a complex and nuanced problem.
 Run-that-app removes this problem.

-Run-that-app is the missing step before Docker.
-It is standalone, minimalistic, and completely non-invasive.
+Run-that-app is standalone, minimalistic, and completely non-invasive.
 No magic, no environment or configuration changes, no environment variables to set, no application shims or stubs, no shell integrations or other trickery, no dependencies, no plugins, no application repository, no Docker, no emulation, no WASM.
 All you do is call a single stand-alone binary.
 Applications download in 1-2 seconds, and store very little (just the executables) on your hard drive.
 The installation doesn't require _sudo_.
 Applications execute at 100% native speed.

 ### quickstart